sngo1/laughing-potato/README.md

   If you choose to add...
     a. an asteroid, you will be given a radius, speed, and angle.
 Click anywhere in the solar system to launch your asteroid at the given speed and angle into your solar system.
     b. a star, you can place stars by clicking anywhere in the solar system and they will remain in the background, not affecting the solar system.
-    c. a planet, you will be given a planet of a randomized color, and asked to input the radius of the planet.
-Once you have typed your radius, press enter.
-Then, click anywhere in the solar system to place your planet, and it will begin orbit.
+    c. a planet, you will be given a planet of a randomized color.
-3. If two planets crash or an asteroid crashes into a planet, the solar system will freeze, and the two objects will crash, then be removed.
-Then, the solar system will resume.
-If you want to remove other objects, simply click on the object.
-[Should we have a freeze button to remove objects?]
-4. Once you are content with your solar system, you can complete the program by viewing statistics.